 Physicians with a controlling interest in a New York professional corporation should be mindful of a minority shareholder’s common law right to judicial dissolution.
-In a recent posting on our New York Business Divorce Blog, Peter A. Mahler describes a recent ruling by Westchester County Commercial Division Justice Alan D. Scheinkman in the case of White v.
-Fee,
+In a recent posting on our New York Business Divorce Blog, Peter A. Mahler describes a recent ruling by Westchester County Commercial Division Justice Alan D. Scheinkman in the case

 Employment arrangements between hospitals and physicians often include productivity-based compensation.
 This can be in the form of bonuses or adjustments to salary.
 A common measure of productivity is the physician’s work Relative Value Units (“RVUs”).
 Such productivity measures are intended to motivate newly-hired physicians and to support the fairness of compensation paid and earned.